Year of Publication

 Further support from the Kentucky Department of Agriculture, U.S. Department of Agriculture Specialty Crop Block Grant Program's Plate It Up!
 Kentucky Proud Sustainability Project (no. PON2 035 1900003062) from 2018-2021

 Barker, Lindley, "FAMILY AND CONSUMER SCIENCES EXTENSION AGENTS PERCEPTION OF A SUSTAINABLE EATING CURRICULUM FOR KENTUCKIANS" (2022).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 91.

 Available for download on Friday, May 10, 2024